Internal Medicine Residency Program Curriculum

 Mortality & Morbidity

-Mortality and Morbidity is a scheduled conference in which difficult medical problems and their complications are discussed by the residents and staff.
+Mortality and Morbidity is a biweekly scheduled conference in which difficult medical problems and their complications are discussed by the residents and faculty.
 Each resident is required to document all cases in which they were involved in the prior month to include diagnosis, procedures, and complications (if any).
 Residents will be prepared to discuss each complication in detail with pertinent materials (x-rays, pathology, labs, etc).
 Cases to be selected from the updated M&M list by Program Director.

 Des Moines University

-Residents will participate in SIM lab as part of the orientation process.
+Residents participate in SIM lab as part of the orientation process.
 This session includes debriefing by faculty.

 Standardized Patient Assessment Lab (SPAL)

 Residents have the opportunity to have their patient interviewing and communication skills tested.
-Feedback provided by program faculty.
+Feedback is provided by program faculty.

 OPTI Resident Education Days